openstreetmap/iD/API.md

 ### Geometric classes

-In addition to the OSM element vocabulary of nodes, ways, and relations, iD has established a related geometric vocabulary consisting of points, lines, and areas.
+In addition to the OSM element vocabulary of nodes, ways, and relations, iD has established a related geometric vocabulary consisting of points, vertices, lines, and areas.

-A **point** is a node that is either not a member of any way, or has specific tags that identify it as "interesting" in some way.
-For example, a node belonging to a way may also be considered a point if it has a `traffic_signal` tag.
+A **point** is a node that is not a member of any way.
 Elements representing points have a `.point` class.
 Since a point is always a node, they also have a `.node` class.

-Nodes that are not points can be selected using `.node:not(.point)` (TODO: come up with something better than that.)
+A **vertex** is a node that is a member of one or more ways.
+Elements representing points have `.vertex` and `.node` classes.

 A **line** is a way that is not an area.
 Elements representing lines have a `.line` class.
 Since a line is also a way, they also have a `.way` class.

 An **area** is a way that is circular, has certain tags, or lacks certain other tags (see `iD.Way#isArea` for the exact definition).
-Elements representing areas have an `.area` class.
-Since an area is also a way, they also have a `.way` class.
+Elements representing areas have `.area` and `.way` classes.

 ### Tag classes